mseminatore/TeslaJS/CONDUCT.md

 primary language.

-* **Be respectful:** Not all of us will agree all the time, but disagreement is no excuse for poor behavior and poor manners.Disrespectful and unacceptable behavior includes, but is not limited to:
+* **Be respectful:** Not all of us will agree all the time, but disagreement is no excuse for poor behavior and poor manners.
+Disrespectful and unacceptable behavior includes, but is not limited to:
     * Violent threats or language.
     * Discriminatory or derogatory jokes and language.
     * Posting sexually explicit or violent material.
     * Posting, or threatening to post, people's personally identifying information ("doxing").
     * Insults, especially those using discriminatory terms or slurs.
     * Behavior that could be perceived as sexual attention.
     * Advocating for or encouraging any of the above behaviors.

 * **Be careful in the words that we choose:** we are a community of professionals, and we conduct ourselves professionally.
 Be kind to others.
 Do not insult or put